alvin-giang/Movie_SQL_Database_Data_Engineering/README.md

 To create a database of the top 500 movies from 2019 to 2024 for a general purpose, broad audience.
 We selected movies that had 1000 or more vote counts, with the highest vote average, to ensure we had the top 500 selections.

-This database allows you to search for :
+This database allows you to search for:

   The top 10 English movies

   Top 10 foreign language movies

   Movie overviews by movie name

   Top 10 movie by year (between 2019 to 2024)